 studio.
 Reenactment societies aim to recreate historic events or eras by role playing and dressing up in the style

-This group has chosen to recreate a German army unit from the 40s.
-They consider it a strategy for researching and communicating history, and do it without standing behind the politics of the regime.
+This group recreates a German army unit from the 40s.
+They consider it a strategy for historic research and a way of communicating history, and do it without standing behind the politics of the regime or its contemporary affiliations.

 My questions revolve around their controversial choice to recreate something they know are part of a dark and

 horrifying period in history.
 A fundamental part of the work is the moral ambivalence in their choice.

 By wearing civilian 1940s clothing, I show that I share their interest, and question them to understand mine

 and many other people’s interest for the era surrounding WWII.